fmerg/vsslib/README.md

 ### <a name="feldman-scheme-1"></a>Feldman scheme

-Generate verifiable packets for the totality of shares along with Feldman commitments as follows.
+Generate Feldman commitments and verifiable packets for the totality of secret shares as follows.

 ```js
 const { packets, commitments } = await sharing.createFeldmanPackets();